Updated August 31, 2023

 If you've exhausted all other "free" options to build credit, Self can be helpful.
 If you don't have anyone who can co-sign a loan or make you an authorized user, you have two options: a secured credit card or Self.
 If you don't have the money to open a secured credit card, Self may offer the lower cost way to build your credit.

 Make sure before you take this option that you can afford the monthly payments.
 Paying for a loan that you will only pay late will damage your credit score and cost you money.
-When taken responsibly, though, the service can help you improve your score in a short amount of time.
+When taken responsibly, though, the service can help you bump your score.

 Self